meimeitan/Python-Tkinter-GUI-Alarm-Clock/README.md

-# Python-Alarm-Clock
+# Python-GUI-Alarm-Clock
-Python Alarm Clock | Tkinter GUI App
+Python GUI Alarm Clock | Tkinter GUI App

-Description:
+##
+Aims:
+1) Build a alarm clock from Python and Tkinter.
+2) Python consists of varies innovative libraries such as the datetime and tkinter which help us to build the project using the current date and time as well as to provide a user interface to set the alarm according to the requirement in 24-hour format.
-A Python Alarm Clock built which used for daily routine from waking up in the morning and also to notify  at a specified time.
-This project will allow users to choose a specific time for the alarm to ring.
+3) This project will allow users to choose a specific time for the alarm to ring.
 This is initiated from a menu and will be automatically notify as per setting of the time.

 ##
 PyGUI framework is a simple API used by developers to create user interfaces using native elements for Python applications.
 Tkinter is the standard GUI library for Python.
-Python when combined with Tkinter provides a fast and easy way to create GUI applications.
-Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.
+When Python combined Tkinter will provides a speedy and simple way to build GUI applications.
+Tkinter furnishes a powerful object-oriented interface to the Tk GUI toolkit.